-Trinity College will not be issuing the CAAW letter until the booking at one of our approved under-18 accommodation providers is confirmed through our Accommodation Office.
-This can be undertaken once student are able to travel to Australia.
+Trinity College will not issue CAAW letters for under-18s students until the booking at one of our approved under-18 accommodation providers is confirmed through our Accommodation Office.
+This can be undertaken once students are able to travel to Australia.
 Please contact email@example.com if you have further queries relating to this.
-Flights should be booked in line with the commencement dates of the accommodation contract - please include a copy of the flight itinerary.
+Flights should be booked in line with the commencement dates of the accommodation contract – please include a copy of the flight itinerary.

-What happens if the Australian borders are not re-opened during the relevant Trinity intake?
+What happens if the Australian borders are not re-opened during the relevant Trinity College intake?

-If a student is required to complete their entire Trinity program online due to Australian Government border policy, a student visa will not be required for the program.
+If a student is required to complete their entire Trinity College program online due to Australian Government border policy, a student visa will not be required for the program.
 A tuition fee refund is not possible in this case after commencement of online studies.
-All other issues relating to tuition fee refunds will be processed according to Trinity’s Refund Policy.
+All other issues relating to tuition fee refunds will be processed according to Trinity College's Refund Policy.

 Will students need to bring their own device?